RyanLHicks/nuclear_reactors_power_bi/README.md

   <img width="1301" height="221" alt="image" src="https://github.com/user-attachments/assets/6dd9eec4-b377-4182-8926-7cf64253dd4a" />

-#### 🔍 Intrepretation
+#### 🔍 Interpretation

 - There are 412 active nuclear reactors and 209 deactivated reactors.
 - Currently 7 unique operational reactor types and 11 accounting for the shutdown reactors.
 - 370K MWE of energy output and 105k MWE equivalent energy shutdown.
 - Median energy output for all operational reactors is 950MWE per reactor.
 - The USA, France and China have the most current nuclear reactors and total energy output.
-- Though Pressurized Water Reactors (PWRs) are the most common type, boiling Water Reactors seem to be the most effiecent type of reactor.
+- Though Pressurized Water Reactors (PWRs) are the most common type, boiling Water Reactors seem to be the most efficient type of reactor.
 - In 1985, we saw the most energy added in nuclear energy along with PWR addition.

 ### Nuclear Reactor Types